NO EVIDENCE, NO JURY, NO JUSTICE

-Jeremy’s case files were secured by his family and reexamined by independent researchers including pro-bono attorneys, private investigators, a forensic criminal profiler, and an author whose novel about the case, Angela’s Story, is forthcoming in 2017.
-What these investigations have revealed is not only proof, beyond all doubt, that Jeremy Barney was wrongfully convicted, but also proof of criminal wrongdoing by Jeff and Julie _X_ , and proof of prosecutorial misconduct by the Office of the State’s Attorney.
+Today Jeremy Barney is represented by the CT Innocence Project Post-Conviction Unit.
+Prior to their involvement, the case files were secured by the Barney family and reexamined by independent researchers including pro-bono attorneys, private investigators, a forensic criminal profiler, and an author whose true-crime novel about the case, Angela’s Story, is forthcoming.
+What these investigations have revealed is not only proof, beyond doubt, that Jeremy Barney was wrongfully convicted, but also proof of criminal wrongdoing by Jeff and Julie _X_ , and proof of prosecutorial misconduct by the Office of the State’s Attorney.

-This website exists to make public these findings, which may be briefly summarized as follows:
+This website exists to make public these findings, which are discussed in detail in the pages that follow, and may be briefly summarized as follows: